-If you are watching, let’s say a movie and you want the subtitles for it automatically then you can click the subtitles button on the player and hit on Download subtitles.
+If you are watching, let’s say a movie and you want the subtitles for it automatically then you can click the subtitles button on the player interface, and then, tap on the Subtitles text to expand it.
+Then hit on Download subtitles.
 It will do the job automatically (if there exists a subtitle for that video).
-The same option is also available from the dashboard when you press the three dots option button beside a video file.

 There are three gestures in total.
 They are performed when videos are playing.

 Brightness: Touch the left side of your screen and drag your finger up and down to increase and decrease the brightness respectively.

 Volume: Similar to brightness, touch and drag your finger on the right side of your screen to adjust volume.